Scott-Yuk/Scott-Yuk.github.io/essays/final-project-idea.md

   - Meteor
 ---

-*In collaboration with Zachary, Jase and Tanner*
+*In collaboration with [Zachary](https://zchaikin.github.io/), [Jase](https://ishimi8.github.io/) and [Tanner](https://tanner-ky.github.io/)*

 ## Overview

-Problem: Wanting to play a group sport, working with someone but have no one to ask or not enought people?
+Problem: Wanting to play a group sport, working with someone but have no one to ask or not enough people?

-Solution: Our idea called "Workout Warriors" connects the UH community together and offers opportunities to meet new people and join group activities with other stsudents.
+Solution: Our idea called "Workout Warriors" connects the UH community together and offers opportunities to meet new people and join group activities with other students.

 ## Approach